Yoga is an ancient practice that many people associate with spirituality more than with sports. But yoga and running go well together!

 How Runners Can Begin Doing Yoga

 It’s also not difficult to learn.
-Download a yoga app, learn from YouTube, or attend classes until you get the hang of it and can do the poses on your own.
+Download a yoga app, learn from YouTube, or attend classes until you get the hang of it and can do the practices on your own.

 Remember, maintaining proper form is as important in yoga as it is when running.
 Doing poses with the wrong form can result in injury.
 But working on them gradually while keeping your form right is guaranteed to build muscle and endurance.

 When you do yoga is up to you.
 We recommend both before and after a run, both to warm you up and get the blood flowing beforehand and to cool you down nicely afterward.

 Why Should Runners Practice Yoga?

 Yoga can be a light form of cross-training.
 It consists of stretching and bodyweight exercises and does improve strength, flexibility, and stamina, all of which improve running performance.